 This is what some would call the holy grail of the industry, how to balance a paddle that maximizes TOUCH for the finesse shots while also maximizing POWER.
 Until now, companies have had to sacrifice one of these characteristics to make room for the other, so often times classify paddles as either “Power” or “Control or Touch”.

 Selkirk claims to have developed materials that can maximize both of these with the ultimate “all-around” solution.
 The fact that the new paddles have been seen in the hands of Pro pickleball players such as Ty McGuffin (2017 USAPA Nationals Men’s Singles Open Champion)

-Interestingly we had already selected the Selkirk 30P XL Epic as our top pick for Best Graphite Pickleball Paddle for All Around Players so we’re excited to see this new and improved version of already great paddle.
+Interestingly we had already selected the Selkirk 30P Epic as our top pick for Best Graphite Pickleball Paddle for All-Around Players so we’re excited to see this new and improved version of an already great paddle.
 Sept 2018: According to Selkirk’s own website, they’ve discontinued the classic 30P Epic in favor of the new AMPED version.
 Although they are not producing any more of these paddles and no longer offer them on their website, they are selling their remaining stock of the 30P here on Amazon (click to check if there are any left).

-The AMPED line includes new updated versions of the following paddles: Selkirk Epic, Selkirk Maxima, Selkirk S2 and the Selkirk Omni.
+The AMPED line includes new updated versions of the following paddles: Selkirk Epic, Selkirk Maxima, Selkirk S2, Selkirk Omni and the new Invikta.
 All of the paddles in the line feature the new Fiberflex face and X5 core.
 While the grip circumferences and paddle shapes vary (see specs below), they all feature the Selkirk ComfortGrip and have a comfortable grip circumference of 4.25” which should work well for average size hands.